-Pollinating insects have a very obvious relationship with plants — they visit a brightly beautiful colored flower to obtain food (nectar) and in exchange they pick up pollen and carry it into neighboring flowers, pollinating them in the process.
+Pollinating insects have obvious relationships with plants — they visit a brightly beautiful colored flower to obtain food (nectar) and in exchange they pick up pollen and carry it into neighboring flowers, pollinating them in the process.
 It’s a mutually beneficial relationship of food for flying sexual favors.
 One can reasonably imagine how such a relationship might have evolved over millions of years, with plants competing against each other using flower color, shape and scent to attract the most insects and increase seed production.

 Flowers have been an important indicator throughout human evolution of our most important resource — food — either immediate, nearby or pending.
 Hand in hand with bees, our ancestors would have been part of the process of flower and plant evolution — consuming seeds and helping to spread them far and wide while the pollinators buzzed around doing their job high up in the canopies.